In the Mathematics Department we aim to:

 - Develop confidence in pupils ability to do mathematics at an appropriate level.

 - Promote a fascination with and enjoyment of mathematical activities.

 - Allow pupils to gain satisfaction from a sense of achievement.

-The setting structure gives every pupil the chance to succeed at his or her own level, but we must ensure that our structure remains flexible and facilitates the movement of pupils to sets most suitable to their changing needs.
+This setting structure gives every pupil the chance to succeed at his or her own level, but we must ensure that our structure remains flexible and facilitates the movement of pupils to sets, most suitable to their changing needs.
 This demands that our assessment procedure is ongoing and thorough and that we know our pupils.

 Key Stage 3

 Similar topics are studied throughout Key Stage 3.
 Each year, the topics studied become more complex and demanding.